StarwarsUniverse89/pr-pilot/README.md

 * [ ] Create a New Task from a Python Script

-Check out the [Demo Issues & PRs](https://github.com/PR-Pilot-AI/pr-pilot/issues?q=label:demo+is:closed+).
+Check out the [Demo Issues & PRs](https://github.com/PR-Pilot-AI/pr-pilot/issues?q=label:demo+is:closed+) to see how you can create tasks directly in Github.
 PR Pilot is actively involved in writing its own code!

 ## 🛠️ Installation